ByteBiteChef/ByteBiteChef/README.md

 - **LinkedIn:** [Maximiliano Robles](https://www.linkedin.com/in/maximiliano-robles-39436113b/)

 ## 🌱 Other Interests
-In addition to coding, I am a professional chef with over 15 years of experience.
+In addition to coding, I am a professional chef de cuisine with over 15 years of experience.
 For the past 5 years, I have worked in Paris, managing kitchen organizations with teams of up to 10 people.